Logo light mode the Fabryk

 10. Ljubljana, Slovenia

 Ljubljana, the capital city of Slovenia, is an underachiever when it comes to getting the recognition it deserves.
+Plus, it even has an annual pride.
 Here are a few fun facts about this gem of a city:

 So, whether you're a history buff, foodie, or nature lover, Ljubljana is a destination that's sure to engage and enchant.
 Don't miss out on the opportunity to explore this offbeat European city.